Important

 - Summer 2025 acceptances will be communicated on a rolling basis by April 30, 2025 once decisions have been made for a particular research opportunity.

 - Please do not email or inquire about specific research opportunities (or contact faculty).
-Research opportunities will be posted on this website once finalized for Summer 2025.

-- Due to the volume of emails, please do not email or call for the status of your application.
+Due to the volume of emails, please do not email or call for the status of your application.

 Summer Internships for High School Students

 The Laboratory Learning Program is a full-time, free research experience in the sciences or engineering for high school students who live locally.
-This a program for minors and transportation and housing are not provided by the university (no exceptions).
+This is a program for minors and transportation and housing are not provided by the university (no exceptions).
 Students are included in ongoing research programs where they are closely supervised by Princeton faculty and research staff.
 The participation dates are customized according to the schedules of the research personnel and the specifics of the project.
 Internships typically span 5-6 weeks during regular "office hours" over the summer (no evening or weekend activities).
 Each research opportunity has its own schedule and will determine the number of weeks.
 There are no virtual or remote projects.
 Note: Please do not call or email to inquire about housing or transportation.
 Local housing will be verified during the application process.
 No exceptions.

 NOTE: All research experiences are in-person.
 There are no virtual or remote experiences.